The Divorce Playbook for Smart Women: Avoid the Battle in Court

 — by Ann Cerney (Author), Jennifer Junghans (Author)

-JUST FOR WOMEN PREPARING TO DIVORCE: Divorce doesn't have to mean lawyers, conflict, and courtrooms.
-There are better ways—paths that allow you to shape your divorce around a respectful, intentional process.
+Divorce doesn’t have to mean conflict and courtrooms.
+There are better ways—paths that allow you to shape your divorce around respectful, intentional actions and choices.
+Through reflective prompts and practical insight, you’ll uncover what’s most important to you, and learn how to make choices about your divorce that honor these priorities.

 - Understand where you are emotionally and why it matters